FengYe476/mini-LLM/README.md

 The agent half came from 1,808 SWE-bench and Terminal-Bench trials, of which 1,329 scored `reward=1`.
 Those trajectories run 40,861 tokens at the median against a 1024-token context, and their agent system prompt alone is 1,042 tokens — so `tools/build_agent_sft.py` swaps in a one-line prompt and emits one sample per assistant turn carrying the task plus the last six messages.
 That averages 1,007 tokens per sample at 48% supervised.

-The first answer is well-formed English about the wrong language: 132M parameters buy grammar, not facts.
-The second is the more interesting one — it reaches for `ls`, wraps it in a code block, and appends an explanation.
-That terminal reflex is the agent trajectories showing through, and it is the clearest evidence the windowing actually taught it something.

-One thing this run got wrong first: `SFTConfig` still carried the step counts tuned for the 6-conversation toy file, so the cosine schedule finished at step 150 while the data needed 15,252.
-The learning rate sat pinned at its floor for thousands of steps before it was caught.
-The README had warned about exactly this; writing the warning is not the same as heeding it.

 ## References and caveats

 - [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) and [karpathy/nanochat](https://github.com/karpathy/nanochat) — the latter is the main reference for architecture choices and chat template design.